AndreiBarsan/FunJava/Issues.md

 Future ideas:
 =============
-    - maybe allow classes to be annotated with @Case; in that case, only generate fields, getters and setters for the data, and keep additional methods implemented within;
+    - maybe allow classes to be annotated with @Case; in that case, only generate fields, getters and setters for the data, and keep additional methods implemented within; when a reference to case class is caputred, custom @Case methods would be callable
     - mkToStringMethod (and the other, similar ones) should be more clever!
 First, check to see if the base class (e.g. Tree<T>
     already implements toString, and if it does, (maybe) don't output anything);
-    - captureCaseXXX holds both the reference to the matched thing, as well as the individual fields
-    - captureXXX (maybe) could ONLY have a reference to what the case class that matched (see a few tasks above)
-    - when a reference to case class is caputred, custom @Case methods would be callable
-    - add overloads to the captureXXX methods that allow an extra something -> boolean predicate to match by condition
-    - hook into IDE and process anotations on-the-fly, while also registering them in the IDE => enable auto-complete! and get rid of the mountains of countless syntax errors - already exists in Eclipse
+    [v] captureCaseXXX holds both the reference to the matched thing, as well as the individual fields [v] captureXXX (maybe) could ONLY have a reference to what the case class that matched (see a few tasks above) [v] done the above ones, without having to use different method names [v] add overloads to the captureXXX methods that allow an extra something -> boolean predicate to match by condition [v] hook into IDE and process anotations on-the-fly, while also registering them in the IDE => enable auto-complete! and get rid of the mountains of countless syntax errors - already exists in Eclipse, no need to reinvent the wheel in IDEA

 Eclipse-support
 ===============